 • Step 2: Shortlist the fund that aligns with your investment goals

 Recall the financial goals you set when you decided to invest in money market funds.
 If you are in the dark about how to set financial goals, you can always ask a financial advisor to help you out with the same.
-Now, study your fund options to check whether they fulfil these investment goals.
+Now, study your fund options to check whether they fulfill these investment goals.
 Shortlist the fund that best matches your yield expectations, is within your investment horizon and fits your risk-appetite.

 • Step 3: Analyse the past performance of the scheme